moccalotto/kaosrpg/index.md

 **Attack Rolls**:
 To attack someone, you make a skill test to see if you strike the target.
-Use the applicable skill: Melee Combat or Ranged Combat for physical attack, and Witchcraft or Thaumaturgy for magical attacks.
+Use the applicable skill: Melee Combat or Ranged Combat for physical attack, and Arcana for magical attacks.

 **Damage Rolls**:
 Having successfully struck an opponent you determine how many Hit Points your opponent